fractional cto

 How It Works

 Advisory retainer — Monthly engagement with scheduled calls and async Slack access.
 Best for ongoing guidance.
+The context compounds: every month I know your team, your stack, and your history better — and the advice gets sharper.

 Project-based — Deep dive into a specific problem: AI integration, architecture overhaul, team restructure, technical due diligence.
 Fixed scope, fixed timeline.

 Fractional CTO — Embedded leadership 2-3 days/week.
 Running standups, reviewing code, making the calls.
 For teams that need leadership now but aren’t ready for a full-time hire.
+Denser than it sounds: no ramp-up, no hand-holding, no meetings about meetings.

 Let's Talk